DUNE/dune-justin/docs/file_processing.md

 Eventually the jobscript finishes and returns an exit code.
-If the exit code is non-zero, indicating an error, then all of the input files allocated to this job are reset to unallocated or to failed (if the maximum number of attempts are reason - by default 6.)
+If the exit code is non-zero, indicating an error, then all of the input files allocated to this job are reset to unallocated or to failed (if the maximum number of attempts are reached - by default 6.)

 However, if the exit code is zero, then the files justin-processed-dids.txt and/or justin-processed-pfns.txt produced by the jobscript are examined.
 The